 At Miller-Motte Technical College, you could earn an Associate of Applied Science degree in Surgical Technology and start a career in the field of Surgical Technology in as little as 18 months.
 Our career training helps give our students the necessary skills and knowledge they need for a satisfying career in Surgical Technology.

 This is a CampusFlex track program.
 What does this mean for you?
 You will take your classes on-campus in a traditional group setting and will then complete some of your coursework online.

-At Miller-Motte College, our philosophy is that you need to develop your skills in a real-world environment in addition to your classroom training.
+At Miller-Motte Technical College, our philosophy is that you need to develop your skills in a real world environment in addition to your classroom training.
 That’s why our programs have a unique combination of classroom learning, lab courses, and on-the-job experience to make sure you get the knowledge required to start and succeed in your career.

 Here are some examples of the courses you can expect to take in our Surgical Technology program:

 For more details about the courses offered in our Surgical Technology program, download our Course Catalog.